 There’s another type of reaction that concerns me.
 Teachers who operate under the brands of people accused with rape have been posting anodyne statements that they “do not stand for rape”—and receiving congratulations.

 Is that really the best we can do?
 Since when is “not standing for rape” something worth mentioning?

-Not standing for rape should be considered a given, just like not standing for the bullying of the disabled or the theft of donations to charity, be considered a given.
+Not standing for rape should be considered a given, just like not standing for the bullying of the disabled or the theft of donations to charity.
 If you need to clarify this, or it’s the strongest statement you’re making, then you’re not doing enough.

 We need to be planning and creating systems for change so that we can get to the stage where we have a sustained consent culture.
 And this means accepting that even if we’re not the ones sexually harassing and assaulting people, we have a responsibility to counter it.

 If we truly don’t stand for rape, it’s time to start acting like it.
 Here are some ways you can do so: